Recommendations

 A handsome prince rides a flying horse to faraway lands and embarks on magical adventures, which include befriending a witch, meeting Aladdin, battling demons and falling in love with a princess.

-The influence of Lotte Reiniger in The Adventures of Prince Achmed can be felt in the way modern Adventure films handle character-driven intensity.
+The influence of Lotte Reiniger in The Adventures of Prince Achmed can be felt in the way modern Fantasy films handle character-driven intensity.
 From the specific lighting choices to the pacing, this 1926 release set a high bar for atmospheric immersion.

 View Details